-Capio Spine Center Stockholm hosts a three-day cervical spine surgery course in
+Capio Spine Center Stockholm hosted a three-day cervical spine surgery course in Sparsör, Sweden, from April 22 to 24, 2026.

 The hands-on course